Know Yourself (Socrates)

 He questions stereotyped thoughts by people, finds questions and cares about minority thoughts.

-Later on, several “freaks” complained about him on the pretext that he was “a bad example to the youth”, and upon this, Socrates was brought to court and sentenced to death.
+Several “freaks” later complained about him, alleging he was “a bad example to the youth,” leading to Socrates being brought to court and sentenced to death.

 In this painting, as the name suggests, we see Socrates, who is about to die, in that small dungeon.

 We can consider upright posture as a death-defying behavior.
-While he was about to drink the hemlock poison, which was forced upon him but accepted softly, he gives a final lesson to the people around him who will read and learn about these moments years later.
+He accepted the hemlock poison.Although they forced him to drink that poison, but he did so softly.
+However he gives a final lesson to the people around him.
+Those people who will read and learn about these moments years later.

-After drinking the poison, he walks around a little bit, first of all his feet go numb due to the poison and he sits down at once.
+After drinking the poison, he walks around a little bit.
+First of all his feet go numb due to the poison.
+And finally he sits down at once.

 The man who brought that poison first pinches Socrates, but Socrates does not feel it.
 Then he lays down slowly and softly.
 And he says to his friend Crito, “We owe Alex a rooster, don’t forget to pay it.”
 Then the poison spreads throughout his body and Socrates dies.